jaronrayj/field-admin-puppeteer/README.md

 # field-admin-puppeteer
+*PLEASE READ ALL*

 This will run with Canvas apis and selenium to create users in Canvas, or add a login to their account and go through the field admin adding process.
 Your Salesforce token needs to be allowed to set up field admins for this to function.

+It does require you to have push notifications turned on for Okta Verify as well, midway through it will ask you to accept that it's you trying to sign in.

+This process _should_ also send the welcome email to the new admins and ask that they set up a password for the first time.

 ## Prereqs
 ### One Time - Clone and Install and .env file setup